Current Application Information

 You should meet one of the following:

-- 18 credit points in English language courses
+- 18 credit points in English language courses, or

 - A C1-level certificate from a standardized English proficiency test

-If you are unsure whether you meet the English requirements, submit all relevant qualifications and test results along with your application.
+If you are unsure whether you meet the English requirements, please submit all relevant qualifications and test results with your application (e.g., a letter from your university or proof that your entire B.A. program was taught in English).

 Please note that these documents should not be sent via post or e-mail, but need to be uploaded to the University of Bonn's application portal which can be accessed during the application period for this program.